Target Hunger 2019

 “We felt our goal of 100,000 pounds, equivalent to 1 can per person in Lethbridge was realistic,” says Danielle McIntyre, executive director with Interfaith Food Bank.
 “Each food bank processes about 70,000 pounds of food each and every month, and during the summer our stocks tend to get quite low.
-Though we didn’t quite reach the goal, food collected from Target Hunger will go a long way in helping local families, and we’ve made huge strides in engaging our community in addressing local hunger needs.”
+Though we didn’t quite reach the goal, food collected from Target Hunger will provide each food bank with 2 weeks of food stocks to help local families, and we’ve made huge strides in engaging our community in addressing local hunger needs.”

 - Target Hunger Planning Committee comprised of representatives from both food banks, and community members dedicated to battling hunger in Lethbridge and area.

-- Alicia Turner and Megan Lloyd, Serving Communities Intern Program (SCIP) students, who kept the committee on track by overseeing route maps, coordinating volunteers and promoting the event.
+- Kush Patel and Yamin Raza, Serving Communities Intern Program (SCIP) students, who kept the committee on track by overseeing route maps, coordinating volunteers and promoting the event.

-- Ivan Djomegni and Yanick Aseh , SCIP students, for the development of the Online Sign-up tool, which saved the food banks thousands of dollars in software development costs.
+- Ivan Djomegni, Aldrin Azucena and Don Castillo , SCIP students, for the development and maintenance of the Online Sign-up tool, which saved the food banks thousands of dollars in software development costs.

 - All of the major grocers that assisted with promotion and acted as drop off locations: 2 local Safeway stores, both Save on Foods stores, Sobey’s Uplands, Real Canadian Superstore, Real Canadian Wholesale Club, Troy’s No Frills and Simon’s No Frills